TrixterPro/AI-chat-discord-bot/README.md

    - Input your Discord bot token.
 To obtain a token:
      1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
      2. Create a new application.
-     3. Under the "Bot" tab, click "Add Bot" and then "reset token" and lastly "Copy" the token.
+     3. Under the "Bot" tab, click "Add Bot," then "Reset Token," and lastly "Copy" the token.

 2. **Environment Variable Setting (Optional):**
    - If you prefer to use environment variables, set the `use_env` option to `True` in `config.py`.